FESOM/fesom2_doc/doc/icepack_in_fesom.rst

 **Can I use Icepack in coupled configurations?**

 No, at the moment FESOM2 with Icepack has not been coupled with atmospheric models.
-A coupling with OpenIFS is planned.
+A coupling with OpenIFS is planned and might be released in the upcoming months.

 **Can I use Icepack with data assimilation?**